-The Planning Community Development Director will review the application, including the Environmental Information Form, to determine if the project is exempt from CEQA.
-If the project is not exempt, an initial study will be conducted to determine whether a negative declaration may be issued or an a.
-Planning Division Review

-Environmental Impact Report (EIR) will be required.
+The Planning-Community Development Director will review the application, including the Environmental Information Form, to determine if the project is exempt from CEQA.
+If the project is not exempt, an initial study will be conducted to determine whether a negative declaration may be issued or an Environmental Impact Report (EIR) will be required.
 Upon making this determination, the appropriate environmental document will be prepared as prescribed in the County's CEQA Implementing Procedures.